 Yes, the weather can be inclement, but the islands have a minimum year-round temperature of between 12–13 degrees.
 And the mercury never exceeds the mid-twenties in summer, making it ideal to enjoy the abundance of active adventures the landscape lends itself to perfectly.
 Even better?
 Thanks to direct flights, it’s easy to get here too – just a four-hour flight from the UK.

 Most people choose an 8-day trip here and base their adventures on São Miguel.
 Or you can easily fill more than a fortnight by taking in its neighbours, Faial and Pico Islands.
 Each island is linked by ferries and/or flights so it’s not hard to get around.

 Want to know more?
-Whether you want to take a stand-alone trip here or an extension to your Portugal family holiday, we were absolutely blown away by the beauty of these islands and what could be seen and done there.
+We were absolutely blown away by the beauty of these islands and what could be seen and done there.
 Take a look at just some of the things you could enjoy on an Azores family adventure!

 Our favourite activities on Azores family holidays

 1. Go whale watching and swim with dolphins

 For many, the ‘bucket-list’ experience of getting up close with whales and dolphins is a must-do and a highlight of any Azores family holiday.
 Whales – we saw Sei and Sperm whales – can be spotted from either São Miguel or Pico Island, but transport options differ.
 If you’ve younger members of the family, we recommend taking a catamaran, where whales can be viewed from height and there is an inside covered area if the weather isn’t playing ball.

 You’ll get a more intimate encounter, though, from zodiac boats which, as they’re ridden almost as you would a horse (and HUGE fun!) are better for older children.
 Whatever you choose, both methods are done responsibly with the welfare of whales and dolphins front of mind.

 2. Cook your dinner by volcano!